rapidpunches/ocean/README.md

 # ocean
-These things are all game assets themed around marine animals and marine environments.

 Hello!
 My work is free to use!
 I appreciate being credited.
 It will help spread the use of marine life sprites when you do.
 As I continue to make more assets, people will want to check back with me to get more :)

 Thank you for supporting my work!
+I hope you enjoy!

 If you need anything else, or if you just have marine life requests, feel free to contact me!